elegantweb/laravel-transactional-events/README.md

 At the first glance, everything seems fine, but there is a big problem here!

-Imagine we are sending a notification inside `PostCreated` event, let see what can happen:
+Imagine we are sending a notification inside `PostCreated` event, lets see what can happen:

 **Situation 1:** The notification fails to be sent, probably an exception will be thrown, the transaction will be rolled back and the created post will be removed from database.